CIS-566-Fall-2023/hw04-stylization/README.md

 ## 5. Create a Scene
 Using Unity's controls, create a ***SUPER BASIC*** scene with a few elements to show off your unique rendering stylization.
 Be sure to apply the materials you've created.
 Please don't go crazy with the geometry -- then you'll have github problems if your files are too large.
 [See here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).

 Note that your modelling will NOT be graded at all for this assignment.
-That said, we still encourage you to art direct your scene a little in the style of your concept art : ) !
+It is **NOT** expected that your scene will be a one-to-one faithful replica of your concept art.
+You are **STRONGLY ENCOURAGED** to find free assets online that resemble your concept art, instead of spending a lot of your time on modeling geometry if you don't have much free time to spend.
+(Model your own geometry at your own risk!)

-Here are some resources for Finding 3D Assets to populate your scene With:
+Some example resources for finding 3D assets to populate your scene With:
 1. SketchFab
 2. Mixamo
 3. TurboSquid